utmgdsc/SIGNify/README.md

 ### Camera Page

 This page allows to record and convert sign language displayed by a person into text that the user can read in real time.
+The square box will change color to provide feedback based on the confidence score and display helpful messages like "Keep Steady for accurate results".

 ### Settings Page